Diontsoumas/gain-demo/README.md

 3. Checkout the `5.4.1` tag of the JUCE repo

-4. Compile JUCE/extras/Projucer project using either XCode or VS
+4. Compile JUCE/extras/Projucer project using either XCode (version 9) or VS (version 2015)

 5. Open the .jucer file of the gain-demo repo with the Projucer app you just compiled